-Any alcohol (ethanol) or IPA that contains more than 630 ppm methanol is not consistent with this temporary policy and may be considered evidence of substitution and/or contamination.
-Hand sanitizers containing methanol-contaminated alcohol (ethanol) or IPA are subject to adulteration charges under the FD&C Act.
-Such alcohol (ethanol) or IPA material should be destroyed, and the manufacturer should contact FDA regarding the material and its source.

-2. The alcohol (ethanol) is denatured either by the alcohol producer or at the point of production of the finished hand sanitizer product.
-Alcohol and Tobacco Tax and Trade Bureau regulations in 27 CFR part 20 and 21, respectively, describe requirements pertaining to, and provide a number
+- adulteration charges under the FD&C Act.23 Such alcohol (ethanol) or IPA material should be destroyed, and the manufacturer should contact FDA regarding the material and its source.24 - 2.
+The alcohol (ethanol) is denatured either by the alcohol producer or at the point of production of the finished hand sanitizer product.25 Alcohol and Tobacco Tax and Trade Bureau regulations in 27 CFR part 20 and 21, respectively, describe requirements pertaining to, and provide a number of formulas for, denaturing alcohol.
+These formulas for use in hand sanitizers under FDA's temporary policies include:26 - a.
+Formula No. 40A or No. 40B with or without the tert-butyl alcohol27 - b.
+Formula No. 3C (isopropyl alcohol28)